holochain/launcher-tauri/README.md

 4. Set the corrrect locations for the UI `.zip` file and the `.happ` file.
 5. Package your Web-hApp with `hc web-app pack`, and publish it so that other users can download and install it.

+## Known issues

+- Encryption at rest is only enabled in linux environments.
+Encryption in MacOs and Windows environments will be enabled when the upstream `rusqlite` crate creates the next release, introducing the option of statically bundling `sqlcipher` in MacOs and in Windows.

 ## Data storage

 The Holochain Launcher uses the same config and data locations as the main `holochain` and `lair-keystore` processes.
 These locations are: